Can Early Episodes of the TV Show Scandal Provide the Entrepreneur Valuable Business Lessons and Tips?

 Look Deeper than the Plot and Discover Valuable Business Lessons and Tips

-Look deeper into the plot folds and the twists and turns of the popular American TV show Scandal and you may be surprised to discover there are business tips and lessons that an entrepreneur can take away from the show and the show's heroine, Olivia Pope.
+Entrepreneurs, look deeper into the plot folds, character flaws, and the twists and turns of the popular American TV show Scandal.
+You may be surprised to discover there are business tips and lessons that an entrepreneur can take away from early episodes of the show and the business savvy of show's heroine, Gladiator (as they liked to call themselves) Olivia Pope.

-Scandal, created by writer and producer Shonda Rhimes, was not created to provide tips or lessons to the entrepreneur, although they are there.
-Rather, Shonda Rhimes created Scandal as entertainment.
-It is a dynamic television show with layers of plot and intricate character development that just keep unfolding with every episode.
-The the main character, Olivia Pope, owns a business that is central to the believability of the show.
+Olivia Pope is the main character who owns a business that is central to the believability of the show.
 Ms. Pope is a lawyer turned "fixer."
-Not a vocation you will learn about in law school or in business school, but given the state of politics, one that is in some demand.
+Not a vocation you will learn about in law school or in business school, but given the state of politics, one that is in demand.
 And she is extremely good at running her business.

 Much of what Olivia Pope does with her small, but very, very powerful enterprise - from the way she conducts herself in her business life to the way she handles a crisis - other entrepreneurs could and should mimic.
 The premises are definitely duplicatable.

 Tips and Lessons from Scandal for the Entrepreneur

 Here are a few of the tips and lessons for entrepreneurs found in the early episodes of Scandal:

 - Be true to yourself.
 Olivia Pope proved countless times that you must be true to what you believe and to who you are.
 She learned this from her successes and is brought back to it by her failures.

 - Believe in your power to make a difference in anything you attempt, large or small.
 Olivia Pope is no shrinking violet and she believes that what she does will make an impact, no matter the size of the project.